-ałi kwu suknaqinx | we are Okanagan
+ałi kwu suknaqinx | We Are Okanagan

 Penticton has a rich diverse history, waiting to be explored.
-The PENTICTON sign, adorning Munson Mountain constructed in 1937 remains a source of civic pride, as well as being a great spot to take incredible panoramic pictures of the City and Okanagan Lake.
-Just below, running along the Naramata Bench, you will find arguably, the most well maintained section of the famed Kettle Valley Rail Trail.
+The PENTICTON sign, adorning Munson Mountain constructed in 1937 remains a source of civic pride, as well as being a great spot to take incredible panoramic pictures of the city and Okanagan Lake.
+Just below, running along the Naramata Bench, you will find arguably, the most well maintained section of the famed Kettle Valley Rail (KVR) Trail.
 Once a comprehensive railroad system, the decommissioned tracks are now home to an extensive recreational trail providing almost 650 km (400 mi) of connected pathways throughout the region.

 If you want to learn more about the history of the Kettle Valley Railway there is a fantastic working model on display at the SS Sicamous Museum and Heritage Park on the shores of Okanagan Lake.
 Now a museum the SS Sicamous was once a luxury stern wheeler that was used to transport passengers and cargo to remote communities along the shores of Okanagan Lake.
 As the largest surviving stern wheeler in BC, the SS Sicamous is a unique part of Okanagan history and heritage.